khanrabia/js-functions-lab/README.md

     hello("Reuben Ogbonna"); // "Hello, Reuben Ogbonna!"
     ```

-2. Write a function that takes in two numbers and returns the product (multiple those numbers together):
+2. Write a function that takes in two numbers and returns the product (multiply those numbers together):

     Examples:
     ```javascript